JetBrains/kotlin-web-site/docs/topics/exceptions.md

 >
 > {type="tip"}

-The `finally` block in Kotlin is used to execute code after the `try` and any `catch` blocks have completed.
+The `finally` block in Kotlin is used to execute code after the `try` and any `catch` blocks have been completed.
 The `finally` block is executed regardless if an exception was thrown or caught.
 You can use it for cleanup tasks and ensure that certain operations are completed no matter what happens in the `try-catch` blocks.

 Here is how you would typically use the `try-catch-finally` blocks together: